This section attempts to explain all the mods offered with our products to help customers choose the right options.

 The external bias pot is a handy option that allows the bias settings to be changed without having to open the enclosure.
 Germanium transistors are very finicky about ambient temperature fluctuations, and require bias adjustments in less than ideal situations.
 The bias knob is implemented with a narrower adjustment range, so that it allows to fine tune the bias more precisely.
 This works in conjunction with an internal bias trimpot (Germanium Fuzz only), which has full range bias sweep.
 A full range bias control can be requested at no extra charge.

 Please note: the external bias control in Fuzz Bender Mk I works a little differently to what is described above.
-The knob here allows you to get more gating or more sustain from the pedal.
+There is no internal trimpot in Fuzz Bender Mk I, and the external knob here allows you to extend the Attack’s range.
+It’s a very useful feature to go from extreme gating to great sustain, and anything in between.

 Battery On/Off Toggle Switch